Graduate Teaching Assistant Teaching Preparation Certificate Program

 - Construct a Teaching Philosophy Statement and have it reviewed by an LT&ITC staff member.

-- Create a final Teaching ePortfolio that contains all the major artifacts from your program participation.
-LT&ITC staff will review your final portfolio.
+- Create a final Teaching ePortfolio that contains all of the major artifacts from your program participation for review by LT&ITC staff.

-We will notify you via email by Thursday afternoon to let you know if you've been accepted into the program.
-Students who complete all the program requirements will receive a certificate of program completion from the LT&ITC as well as a stipend of $200 [pending approval for AY 2018-2019], which is generously provided by the College of Graduate Studies and the University Provost’s Office.
-GTAs may complete the Teaching Certificate Program only once.
+We will notify you via email to let you know if you have been accepted into the program.
+Students who complete all program requirements will receive a certificate of program completion from the LT&ITC as well as a stipend of $200 [pending approval for AY 2018-2019], which is generously provided by the College of Graduate Studies and the University Provost’s Office.
+GTAs may complete the Teaching Preparation Certificate Program only once.

 Frequently Asked Questions about the GTA Teaching Certificate Program